fd3siguenza/A03/README.md

 GITHUB is a cloud based hosting service that lets you manage GIT Repositories.
 GITHUB allows you to better manage your git respositories.

 3.CREATE A NEW BRANCH
-  -Click the dropdown menu and type your new branch name and hit Enter
+  -Click the dropdown menu and type your new branch name and hit Enter.
   - Now you can add or delelete different lines of code.
+  -where you add webstorm projects.

  4.MAKE COMMIT CHANGES
-  -click on readme.md files
+  -click on readme.md files.
-  -click on the pencil and write a message
+  -click on the pencil and write a message.
   -write a commit message
   -Commit changes